1. How can I obtain a scholarship?

 The United States Embassy/Public Affairs Section does not offer scholarships.
 When you write directly to a university or college for admission application materials, also request information on financial assistance.
 At some institutions your academic ability is considered together along with your financial need.
 At others your application for admission and your financial need are considered separately.

-Judging from past experience the student with ‘O’ level subjects with a majority of ‘A’s, high ‘A’ level passes and respectable SAT test results (composite score of 1200 plus) has the best chance of being offered a scholarship.
+Judging from past experience the student with ‘O’ level subjects with a majority of ‘A’s, high ‘A’ level passes and respectable SAT/ACT test results has the best chance of being offered a scholarship.
 In addition to the academics, Admission officers value students who can demonstrate extracurricular leadership and involvement in sports activities, clubs, hobbies, and community projects.
 It will be up to the student to convince the admissions personnel of the institutions to which he/she is applying he /she will be a real asset to that institution as well as to society in the future.

 For the student with exceptional ability in a particular sport, usually marked by participation on a national team, a sports scholarship could be an excellent way of financing his/her education.
 Write to coaches at a large number of institutions and correspond with them directly.
 The student should be aware that acceptance by the coach or even the offer of a scholarship does not guarantee admission into the university/college.
 The regular admissions procedure must still be followed.
 The student should also be aware that he/she would still be expected to carry a minimum course load and maintain a certain academic average in addition to participating in the demanding sports program.